 A New Approach

 Most traditional technologies do require bolt-on security.
 But a new approach to data communication, Skkynet’s DHTP protocol, supports software and services that are secure by design and ideal for Industrial IoT and IT-to-OT applications.
 This security-by-design implementation works equally well for new or existing systems, providing the best of both worlds.
-Rather adding security to an existing system, it connects that system to a complete, stand-alone, secure-by-design IoT implementation.
+Rather than adding security to an existing system, it connects that system to a complete, stand-alone, secure-by-design IoT implementation.
 It’s almost like enveloping a ship in some kind of new, sink-proof technology, rather than simply adding lifeboats.

 With Skkynet’s technology, the enterprise can keep its legacy equipment and SCADA systems as long as needed, and yet provide secure access to live production data for authorized parties―on-premise or in the cloud.
 Whenever new hardware is acquired, it can be phased in as necessary, with no disruption to data links between shop floor and top floor.